raspberrypilearning/unity-material-with-texture/en/step_1.md

 The material of a GameObject controls how it looks.
 A material can have a colour and a texture and there are lots of properties that you can adjust to get different effects.

 In the Model view, navigate to 'My Assets' then right-click and choose 'Create' -> 'Material'.
-Give the material a descriptive name.
+Give the material a descriptive name such as 'Red Brick' or 'Snow'.

 Click on the colour next to 'Base Map' in the Inspector and choose a colour for your material.